ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     So I would always offer them with my help.

 ## Pet and animals

+Keywords:

++ Cat, cute appearance
++ father and mother didn't allow
++ like a family member
++ it can relieve your pain especially in difficult occasions like the pandamic

 ???question "Would you like to have pets in the future?"
     Yes!
 I would like to have pets in the future.